ChrisZeThird/BotZeFourth/README.md

 Artists can create information cards about their characters, and users on discord just have to run a command to read the card.
 For now, there are basic functionalities.
 I'm actively looking for feedbacks!

+***The bot is currently not in public mode, so only I can add it to a server, if you want to test it out, send me a direct message on discord or by email at chriszethird.contact@gmail.com***

 # Quick set-up
 Start by inviting the bot to your server using this [link](https://discord.com/api/oauth2/authorize?client_id=848583084119031808&permissions=397553036369&scope=bot).